 Wildlife Reserves Singapore (WRS), which manages animal attractions including Singapore Zoo and Night Safari, told Yahoo Lifestyle SEA, “WRS is following all actions recommended by the Singapore authorities and has in place a Pandemic Response Plan which includes taking necessary preparatory actions for the safety of our guests and staff.
 These include increasing the frequency of disinfection in high traffic areas such as ticketing points and park entrances, providing hand sanitisers at various locations and placing reminders to maintain good personal hygiene at all times.
 Our staff have been briefed to look out for and assist members of public who may feel unwell or exhibit flu-like symptoms.”

 WRS added that the public health advisory cautioning people to avoid contact with live animals is targeted at outbound travellers from Singapore, and it is safe for visitors to share spaces with the animals at its attractions.

 “The virus is suspected to have originated from a wet market in mainland China and not here in Singapore,” said the WRS spokesperson.
 “In such markets, live animals are known to be kept and sold under stressful conditions.
 The health status and origins of such live animals are also unknown as they are likely to have been taken from the wild.
 In contrast, animals in zoological institutions like ours live in vastly different conditions where they enjoy good and positive welfare, screening for diseases and state-of-the art veterinary care.
 We are therefore confident that they are safe for our guests and staff to share spaces with.”

 Both RWS and WRS said they were closely monitoring the situation.
-Symptoms of the Wuhan virus include fever, cough, shortness of breath, and pneumonia in severe cases.
+Symptoms of the coronavirus, which causes the COVID-19 disease, include fever, cough, shortness of breath, and pneumonia in severe cases.

-Click here for stories on the developing Wuhan virus crisis: sg.news.yahoo.com/health
+Click here for stories on the developing COVID-19 pandemic: sg.news.yahoo.com/health